afeld/computing-in-context/test.md

   print(lowest_country)
   ```

-- What's wrong with the following code?
 - What are the different kinds of merges?
 Can describe through text and/or visuals.
-- You have the following Dataframes.
-Write the code to merge them.
+- How would you merge the following Dataframes?
+Write the code as best you can.

 **`intros`**